Quick, name three ways to invest in real estate.

 How to Invest in Real Estate Crowdfunding Websites

-An opening word of caution: Most real estate crowdfunding websites only accept funds from accredited investors.
+An opening word of caution: Most real estate crowdfunding investment opportunities only accept funds from accredited investors.
 If you don’t know what an accredited investor is, then you probably aren’t one.
-These are wealthy investors with a net worth of over $1 million or an annual income of over $200,000.
+These are wealthy investors with a net worth of over $1 million or an annual income of over $200,000 ($300,000 for married couples).

 To invest in specific real estate projects as a non-accredited investor, check out Groundfloor.
 You can invest with as little as $10 and earn returns ranging from 5% to 25%, depending on the property and borrower.
 These loans typically range from six to 12 months, making the commitment relatively short.